ratemykol/cursor/replit.md

 - June 20, 2025.
 Customized duplicate review error message to display "Only one review is allowed per user!" with enhanced frontend error handling
 - June 20, 2025.
 Extended autorefresh to trigger on logout events for complete data refresh
 - June 20, 2025.
 Fixed admin button visibility issue by updating useAdmin hook to properly clear admin status when users log out
-- June 20, 2025.
-Implemented horizontal click and drag scrolling for top trader cards with mouse event handlers and hidden scrollbar styling
 ```

 ## User Preferences